-The Transmitter and receiver are equipped with 16-position rotary switches to select a vacant RF channel, 0,1,2,3,4,5,6,7,8,9,A,B,C,D,E,F. The Transmitter embedded in the Ztar has its channel selection set at the factory to 0 in most cases .
+The Transmitter and receiver are equipped with 16-position rotary switches to select a vacant RF channel, 0,1,2,3,4,5,6,7,8,9,A,B,C,D,E,F. The Transmitter embedded in the Ztar has its channel selection set at the factory to 0 in most cases.

-When selecting a different channel, set the Transmitter and set the receiver channels to match.
-Powercycle both the transmitter and receiver to re-initialize the channel settings n both units.
+When selecting a different channel, set the Transmitter and set the receiver to match.
+Power-cycle both the transmitter and receiver to re-initialize the channel settings n both units.

-In the case of the transmitter embedded in the Ztar, you can set the RF channel in the Ztar menu system.
+When the transmitter is embedded in the Ztar, you can set the RF channel in the Ztar menu system.
 Go to UTILITIES/MORE/WIRELESS.
 Set the RF channel to match the Receiver switch setting and set Wireless=ON.
+When the channels match the LINK LED will illuminate.

-External 12.6V Main Battery Supply (MIDI Battery)
+9.6V Main Battery Supply (MIDI Battery)